skeeto/sample-java-project/README.md

 terminal.
 The printed message in the running program should change to the new string.

-Note that ProGuard, hotswap, Ivy, and Checkstyle are needed only in the build classpath, not your project's classpath.
-That means you probably don't want them in lib/.
-They should be where Ant can get to them, not your project.
+## Bundles

-Take note of the sample pom.xml file.
+Take note of the sample `pom.xml` file.
 This is not actually for Maven builds -- this is an Ant project afterall -- but for publishing builds for a Maven repository.
-It's packed up by the "bundle" target, which creates a bundle.jar containing your project's signed artifacts.
-To use the "bundle" target you need to have GnuPG set up in your path, a generated key pair, and a running gpg-agent, unless you like typing your passphrase a bunch of times in a row.
+It's packed up by the "bundle" target, which creates a `bundle.jar` containing your project's signed artifacts.
+To use the "bundle" target you need to have GnuPG set up in your path, a generated key pair, and a running `gpg-agent`, unless you like typing your passphrase a bunch of times in a row.

+## Philosophy

 I hate coding absolute paths in my build script and I hate including built files as part of the base project.
-My philosophy is that the *environment* should be set up so that the tool can easily find the external resources they need (JUnit, etc.) from the system, not within the project.
+My philosophy is that the *environment* should be set up so that the tool can easily find the external resources they need (JUnit, etc.) from the system or dependency manager.
 It's the system or dependency manager that provides the libraries.
 Anyone who has the proper development environment set up -- one that works across many projects -- should be able to clone the repository and do a build simply by running the build program with no special arguments.
 There should be no need to edit or install anything into the project space for the initial build.